 2. Your blog has bad navigation.

-Bad navigation can be anything from not having any navigation (an absolute no-no), to over crowded navigation (make use of drop downs people!) to too much navigation.
-Have you even been to a site where there is both a navigation bar and navigation in the sidebar but they both look like the main navigation?
+Bad navigation can be anything from not having any navigation (an absolute no-no), to overcrowded navigation (make use of drop downs people!) to too much navigation.
+Have you ever been to a site where there is both a navigation bar and navigation in the sidebar but they both look like the main navigation?
 There is no distinction between them and you just don’t know what is more important.

 How to Fix: Make sure you have a top navigation bar.
 This is the most common place for navigation.
 Think of big retailers like Target and Nordstrom.
 They use a top navigation bar with drop downs for categories.
 It is intuitive and you know exactly what to do.

 There are many reasons why text can be hard to read: the font is too small, the font itself is hard to read (think of script fonts), there is not enough contrast (light text on a light background or dark text on a dark background), and reverse text (light text on a dark background).